MasterOfMastersDestoyerOfWorlds/Memux/README.md

 - Composer: LLM-based skill generation and debugging
 - Curriculum: Goal generation and progress tracking

-All components are designed to be game-agnostic; `Memux.DarkSouls` provides the thin integration layer.
+All components are designed to be program-agnostic; the `examples/` folder contains integration examples for specific applications.

 ## Current Status (Phases 1–4 Implemented)